turingschool/front-end-curriculum/lessons/module-3/react-1-the-what-and-the-why.md

 ## Components

 Components are reusable pieces of code that represent templates for a particular instance of a UI element.
-Components are functions that can take in parameters which might vary from instance to instance, allowing us to create unique elements with a shared structure and style.
-To say it another way, React components are functions that receive data via parameters (props) and return what should appear on the screen.
+React components are **functions** that can take in parameters which might vary from instance to instance, allowing us to create unique elements with a shared structure and style.
+To say it another way, React components are functions that receive data via parameters (props) and return what should appear on the screen (based on that data).
 The main benefit of components is how modular they are - they can snap or nest together to create complete pages and applications.

 If we take a look at a website like Twitter, we can start to flesh out what components might be making up the entire page, and how they're being reused: